Projective Elasticity: Introduction

 \section{Introduction}

 Statics and instantaneous kinematics lend themselves naturally to a projective geometric treatment.
-This is known since Plücker, who, after introducing the projective line coordinates named after him \cite{plucker1868neue} gave the connection of mechanics with what he called right lines \cite{plucker_mechanics}.
-This connection is actively used in fields where one has to deal with spatial kinematics \cite{davidson2004robots,gallardo2016kinematic}, also relying on the work and terminology of \cite{ball1900treatise}.
+This is known since Plücker \cite{plucker1868neue}, who, apart from introducing the projective line coordinates named after him gave the connection of mechanics with what he called right lines \cite{plucker_mechanics}.
+This connection is actively used in fields where one has to deal with spatial kinematics \cite{davidson2004robots,gallardo2016kinematic}, also relying on the work and terminology of Ball \cite{ball1900treatise}.
 This is not the case in civil engineering, at the time of writing this paper this geometric approach seems to have mostly died out from the common knowledge of civil engineers, in spite of attempts \cite{crapo1982statics} to revitalize it.
-This work argues for the projective treatment by extending the description from statics and rigid-body kinematics to elasticity.
+This work argues for the projective treatment by extending the description of statics and instantaneous kinematics of rigid bodies to small-displacement elasticity.
 As in elasticity finding an analytical solution is not at all as simple as in statics, we expect the projective treatment to be even more useful.
 This is due to the hierarchy of transformations (projective being more general then affine) and an old idea to analyse structures through transformations \cite{rankine1857transformations}.
-The affine case has been since worked out in detail both for planar elasticity \cite{affinetransformations_2006_Ostrosablin} and membrane shells \cite{csonka}, the description given here will contain these as special cases.\\
+The paper is structured as follows.\\

+After recalling the necessary concepts from multi-linear algebra we give an algebraic description of projective elasticity.
 The stress and strain tensors are introduced in matrix form compatible with the matrix description of projective transformations.
-The transformation rules of the stress and strain tensors are given and it is shown that these transformations preserve static equilibrium and kinematic compatibility.
+The transformation rules of the stress and strain tensors as well as those of body forces are worked out such that these transformations preserve static equilibrium and kinematic compatibility.